Learn how to use the App Configuration page (Settings > Apps) to make sure Singular has an up-to-date list of all the apps you are marketing.

 A mapping key is a unique code, typically shorter and simpler than the app name, that you can define for an app site in the Apps Configuration page and also insert it into campaign names in your ad network.
 This way, when Singular reads the data for a campaign from the ad network report, Singular can associate the campaign with the correct app and ensure that your campaign data is processed and included in your reports.

-When pulling data from ad networks, Singular needs to associate each advertising campaign with the app it belongs to and the app’s platform (Android, iOS, etc.) in order to provide accurate marketing metrics for each of your apps.
+When pulling data from ad networks, Singular needs to associate each advertising campaign with the app it belongs to and the app’s platform (Android, iOS, etc.) to provide accurate marketing metrics for each of your apps.

 Without knowing the app and platform, Singular cannot process the campaign data, and the campaign will not show up in your reports.